melonjs/melonJS/README.md

 About melonJS
 -------------------------------------------------------------------------------

-melonJS is the result of my enthusiasm & my past experiments with Javascript, and currently features :
+melonJS is the result of our enthusiasm & experiments with Javascript, and currently features :

 - A fresh & lightweight 2D sprite-based engine